top of page

 Herman has 2 trails to the top.
 First is the most popular.
 Pilots will make a meet time to drive around the back for a easy hike up.
 Second is the steep hike up the front.

 Launch is best NE E SEE.
 South is a bad idea for new pilot's, Mountain launch faces NE.
-Wind is best up to 9mph.
-Being a high mountain anything more you will get plucked off of launch.
+Being a high mountain, too much wind you will get plucked off of launch.

 Landing